newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 nr1 nerdpack:uuid -gf
 ```

-# Step 1: Create a Launcher
+# Step 1: Create a launcher

-Launchers are a type of artifact within a Nerdpack that is selectable from the New Relic One "Apps" page, and serves as an entry to a Nerdlet.
+Launchers are a type of Nerdpack item that is selectable from the New Relic One "Apps" page, and serves as an entry to a Nerdlet from within a Nerdpack.

-1. Use `nr1` to create a new Launcher
+1. Use `nr1` to create a new launcher

 ```bash
 # assuming we're in nr1-workshop/lab0